rust-lang/rust/guide.md

 ## Language Server Protocol

-Now let's see how `Analysis` API is exposed via JSON RPC based LSP protocol.
+Now let's see how the `Analysis` API is exposed via the JSON RPC based language server protocol.
 The hard part here is managing changes (which can come either from the file system or from the editor) and concurrency (we want to spawn background jobs for things like syntax highlighting).
 We use the event loop pattern to manage the zoo, and